How Does Congress Actually Work? Data from 15K Bills

 Learn to align molecular structures and point clouds using the Kabsch algorithm, with differentiable implementations for modern ML frameworks.

-A complete input-to-analysis workflow for simulating adatom diffusion on FCC metal surfaces using LAMMPS and EAM potentials, providing comparative datasets for copper and platinum that demonstrate how atomic mass and bonding strength affect surface dynamics, with automated Python analysis generating publication-ready visualizations.
+An input-to-analysis workflow for simulating adatom diffusion on FCC metal surfaces using LAMMPS and EAM potentials, covering copper and platinum to compare how atomic mass and bonding strength affect surface dynamics, with a Python analysis layer that generates energy and trajectory diagnostic plots.
+The LAMMPS setup is adapted from Eric N. Hahn’s adatom tutorial.

-An automated GROMACS pipeline for generating high-fidelity molecular dynamics datasets suitable for machine learning, simulating capped dipeptides across nine residue types with 0.1 ps resolution and atomic force extraction optimized for training Neural Network Potentials.
+An automated GROMACS pipeline for generating molecular dynamics datasets suitable for machine learning, simulating capped dipeptides across nine residue types with 0.1 ps force-output resolution and atomic force extraction for training Neural Network Potentials.

 Bachelor’s thesis introducing PyConversations, an open-source library that normalizes over 308 million posts from Twitter, Reddit, Facebook, and 4chan into a unified data model for cross-platform social media research.